mrhili/kali-learning-scripts/README.md

 -in monitor script i should add more scripts minimonitor (no kill) pidimonoitor (Just monitor)

--a script to chmod all the scripts
+-a script to chmod all the scripts and pip install all requiements